 It also introduces significant new developments concerning insolvency proceedings, including the removal of advance composition proposals and the acceptance of non-detrimental subordination agreements during the liquidation stage.

 It completes the procedure for ICO-backed debt refinancing.

-1. Approval of the insolvency reform
+1. Act 16/2022, on the insolvency reform